 In his 1897 British Deer and their Horns, John Guille Millais presented a drawing of a skull suggested to be a Red-Sika hybrid from County Wicklow in Ireland dated 1894, although it's unclear whether this was actually a hybrid.
 Kenneth Whitehead published a photo of a hybrid stag killed in the Lune Valley in Lancashire during 1964 in The Deer of Great Britain and Ireland and, in a brief paper to Deer in 1967, Peter Delap described an apparent “Manchurian/Red half-breed” deer during the ruts of 1965 and 1966 in the Lake District.
 In his 2002 book, Yalden notes that Red-Sika hybrids were reported as early as 1940, in the southern Lake District, and that it has been known for some time that the deer living in the Wicklow Mountains of Ireland are neither entirely Red, nor entirely Sika; they’re a completely hybridized population.
 Several fascinating studies have been conducted by Edinburgh University molecular biologists Helen Senn and Josephine Pemberton looking at the phenomenon of Red-Sika hybridization in Britain.

 In general, the biologists have found that rates of hybridization are low, but there were local exceptions.
 A study of 735 deer from 20 sites across Scotland, published in the journal Molecular Ecology in 2009, found that only about 7% were hybrids.
-Nonetheless, in one particular population at West Loch Awe in central Scotland, 43% of the deer were hybrids.
+Nonetheless, in one particular population at West Loch Awe in central Scotland, 43% of the deer were hybrids, as were just over half those on South Kintyre.
 Over the UK as a whole, the biologists suggest that, where the two species meet, hybrids probably only account for 0.01% to 0.02%.
+Elsewhere, reasonably high levels of introgression have been found in north and west England, while Bournemouth University ecologist Anita Diaz and colleagues found very low levels of Sika introgression into New Forest Red deer, although interestingly from Purbeck rather than New Forest Sika.
 Perhaps more interesting was that the majority of the hybrids couldn’t be identified as such by the rangers employed to collect the tissue samples.

-In many cases, including Red-Sika hybrids in captivity, hybrids display characters intermediate of the two parent species; that is, they look like a cross between a Red deer and a Sika and have a rutting call intermediate between the two species .
+In many cases, including Red-Sika hybrids in captivity, hybrids display characters intermediate of the two parent species; that is, they look like a cross between a Red deer and a Sika and may have a rutting call intermediate between the two species.
+Nonetheless, there is considerable variation within the Red population that can manifest as white leg patches, prolonged spotting to the coat and a brow, while the animals remain Red.
+Characteristics may also be much more subtle in first generation hybrids, possibly varing in only a single feature.
+One Scottish stag shot in mid-October 2020, for example, showed all the characteristics of Red deer except for a shorter nose; just over 3cm (1.25 in.) shorter than the others taken from the same location.
 A fascinating study by Zhipeng Li and colleagues, published in Environmental Microbiology Reports during 2016, suggests hybrids even have a rumen microbiota and amino acid metabolism intermediate between Red and Sika.
 In this case, however, it seems that there may be a domination of one particular phenotype (appearance), which would make it very difficult—if not impossible—to selectively cull the hybrids out of the population.
-That said, I have seen photos of deer from the Scottish Highlands that look very much like a cross between the species.

 The reason why deer hybridise is unknown, particularly given the difference in size, appearance and rutting call.
 It is curious, too, that few deer parks experience problems with Red-Sika hybridisation, despite establishments such as Woburn Abbey having some 200 of each species free-range in the park.
 Some stalkers have suggested to me that hybridisation is most likely to be found on the perimeter of each species’ range, particularly in areas where the population is stressed.
 Senn and Pemberton suggest that hybridization is probably a sporadic event, mostly between Red deer hinds and Sika stags, implying events may be based around individual wide-ranging Sika stags.